raquelmdtum/raquelmdtum.github.io/index.markdown

   <div class = "main-content">

-  The network visualization makes it clear that <b>light</b> is not only the most frequently used word in descriptions, but it is also the most broadly connected across multiple UFO shapes.
+  The network visualization makes it clear that <em>light</em> is not only the most frequently used word in descriptions, but it is also the most broadly connected across multiple UFO shapes.
 This suggests that many sightings involve some form of luminous or glowing object, regardless of the specific shape reported.

-  In contrast, words like <b>formation</b> and <b>triangle</b> appear visually prominent in the word cloud but have far fewer strong connections in the network (with edge weights around 305).
-This suggests that although they are relatively common words, they tend to be used in more specific or isolated contexts rather than broadly across different sightings.
+  In contrast, words like <em>formation</em> and <em>triangle</em> appear visually prominent in the word cloud but have far fewer strong connections in the network (with edge weights around 305).
+This suggests that although they are relatively common words, they tend to be used in more specific or isolated contexts, rather than broadly across different sightings.

   Additionally, some of the more strongly connected terms — those with co-occurrence weights over 1,000 — include generic descriptors like <em>light</em>, <em>red</em>, <em>white</em>, and <em>flashing</em>, reinforcing the idea that many UFO sightings share a core vocabulary centered around luminosity and ambiguity.